InwooLeeme/Drawing-board/README.md

 - [x] Some styling in canvas and colors.
 - [x] Add the draw function when user point inside the canvas.
 - [x] Adds a function that stops drawing when a user hits a pointer inside a canvas.
+- [x] User can choose the brush color.
 - [ ] Adds a function that fill the canvas when a user click the fill button.
 - [ ] Prevent a context menu.